 Cable equipment - specially, units with twin weight-stacks, and particularly, widely-spaced weight stacks, such as are needed for crossovers, can require a lot of space; though some single cable towers which offer a considerable proportion of crossover function in a small space.
 Cable machines have a low risk of injury compared with free-weight, apart from the risk of attempting too much.

-Conclusion: each of these has significant strengths.
-Many of our customers are experienced, and these tend to slightly favour racks and free weights, but some also purchase leverage equipment for the variety.
-Leverage machines are more the choice with first-time buyers, though not by much of a majority.
-Occasionally a distinction of body size and weight can promote a particular choice.
+Occasionally a distinction of body height, shape or weight can promote a particular choice.
 Among women who strength-train, (and bought equipment) there isn’t any apparent distinction from men in these choices.